danielhintz/frames2img/README.md

     ./frames2img frames/*

-and it will write to "output.png" one vertical line per frame that is the average colour of that frame.
+and it will write a png to stdout. one vertical line per frame that is the average colour of that frame.

+To save to a file, redirect the output.

+I chose to switch to stdout to conform better with the unix philosophy

 ## Contributing